PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 ## Conributing

 - Your pull request should pass all checks.
-(Security, Build, and Azure DevOps)
 - Make sure your pull request dosent contain patented or trademarked material.
 - Make pull request are for the versions only supported in [SECURITY.md](https://github.com/Team-Burnuts/BurnutsPlusTNTandDisparityMod/blob/master/SECURITY.md.).
 - Our code should be edit using MCreator not by using GitHub, a notepad or other progarms to edit the file because your changes will get overwritten without locking it.